Vietnam.vn - Nền tảng quảng bá Việt Nam

 Photo: AVC

-"Athletes with good incomes mainly come from winning international tournaments such as ASIAD, SEA Games, knowing how to build their brands, working with businesses, competing in sports that already have a large fan base such as football and volleyball.
+"Athletes with good incomes mainly come from winning international tournaments such as ASIAD, SEA Games, knowing how to build their brands, working with businesses, and competing in sports that already have a large fan base such as football and volleyball.
 However, the number of such athletes is not much.
 We know them because they are at the "top" level.
-The majority of athletes at the lower level still have to struggle to cope with daily life, with an income that is only enough to support themselves, making it very difficult to accumulate a large amount of capital to use after retirement," said expert Doan Minh Xuong, Head of the School Football Department of the Ho Chi Minh City Football Federation.
+Most athletes at the bottom level still have to struggle to cope with daily life, with an income that is only enough to support themselves, making it very difficult to accumulate a large amount of capital to use after retirement," said expert Doan Minh Xuong, Head of the School Football Department of the Ho Chi Minh City Football Federation.

 - Ảnh 3.